home-assistant/addons/mosquitto/README.md

 ### Option: `logins`

 A list of local users that will be created with username and password.
-You don’t need do this because you can use Home Assistant users too without any configuration.
+You don’t need to do this because you can use Home Assistant users too without any configuration.

 ### Option: `anonymous`